 But significant dates passed without news.
 I’d noticed that Leigh’s last two updates on his Tumblr blog were on 26 Dec 2015 and 26 Dec 2014 (this was no coincidence; nothing ever was), and now the equivalent days in 2016 and 2017 had been and gone.
 Leigh wouldn’t have been able to resist leaving a clue of some sort.

 Then in January 2018, my worst fears were confirmed.
-Hoge had received an email from a photographer who had worked with Leigh on an art magazine a decade ago (typically the magazine was near impossible to find; typically the photographer hadn’t been paid).
-A coroner had contacted the photographer in March 2016, seeking details about the recently deceased Leigh.
-The coroner had searched for Leigh’s name online and landed upon the photographer’s name first.
-The photographer had been the only person who knew about his death until now.
+Hoge had received an email from Laurence Ellis, a photographer who had worked with Leigh on an art magazine a decade ago (typically the magazine was near impossible to find; typically he hadn’t been paid).
+A coroner had contacted Ellis in March 2016, seeking details about the recently deceased Leigh.
+The coroner had searched for Leigh’s name online and landed upon Ellis’s website first.
+He had been the only person who knew about Leigh’s death until now.

 Today I’m troubled by the fact that there is little tangible to show for CS Leigh’s lifetime of work.
 Perhaps his later wishes to put out a book about Process, to persuade Palisades Tartan to finally release it on DVD, and to create a collection of his exhibition catalogues were ways to address this while he still could.